vrapeutic/EllieTale-WebXR/README.md

 * Paste the full [url](https://github.com/vrapeutic/AFrame.git) of this repository and click ok

 ## Components

+*Assets : you can find all gltf models [here](https://glitch.com/edit/#!/truth-elated-ocicat?path=assets%3A1%3A0) in assets folder

 * html\index.html -this script contains three buttons each button redirect to one of our environments